 You may have heard the term drip edge before and wondered what it is, how it works, and do I need it?
-If you haven’t heard of it, Feazel will walk you through the definitive guide on why you need a drip edge on your home.

 Second, it rains.
 Water needs to move from your roof and away from your home and foundation.
 A great roofer will utilize any tip, trick, or tool to keep your roof system in optimum condition.
+Drip edge provides an effective way of safely moving water off your roof and into your gutter system.

 Third, it is an easy way to protect your eaves from moisture.